Brad Garlinghouse: Career

 Garlinghouse had early stints at @Home Network and as a GP at @Ventures before joining Dialpad as CEO from 2000 to 2001.
 From 2003 to 2008, he served as Senior Vice President at Yahoo! where he ran its Homepage, Flickr, Yahoo!
 Mail, and Yahoo!
 Messenger divisions.
 While at Yahoo! he penned an internal memo known as the "Peanut Butter Manifesto," calling for the company to focus on its core business, rather than spreading itself too thin, like peanut butter.

 After Yahoo!, he served as a Senior Advisor at Silver Lake Partners, and then went on to be President of Consumer Applications at AOL from 2009 to 2011.
+In April 2012, Garlinghouse joined the board of video startup Animoto.
 He joined Hightail and served as its CEO until September 2014, leaving after a disagreement with the board regarding company direction.

-Garlinghouse previously held board positions at Animoto.

 Garlinghouse joined Ripple as COO in April 2015, reporting to then CEO and co-founder Chris Larsen.
 He was promoted to CEO in December 2016.
 In December 2019, Garlinghouse announced that Ripple had raised a $200M series C funding round from Tetragon, SBI Ventures and Route 66 Ventures.
 In 2020 Garlinghouse admitted that Ripple Labs would be losing money if it did not have the revenue generated from the sales of the XRP cryptocurrency.

 In 2018 and 2019, Garlinghouse claimed on multiple occasions that the published error rate for SWIFT messaging was at least 6%.
-This was shown to be untrue by research published by the London School of Economics Business Review that showed Garlinghouse's claims were based on mis-reading of a paper published by SWIFT that did not refer to error rates in messaging.
+This was shown to be untrue by research published by the London School of Economics Business Review that showed Garlinghouse's claims were based on misreading of a paper published by SWIFT that did not refer to error rates in messaging.

-Garlinghouse has been personally named in a group of class actions, notably Zakinov v.
-Ripple Labs Inc. (case number 18-6753), running since 2018 that claim Garlinghouse and his employers, Ripple Labs Inc. have been in breach of various California and Federal securities laws.
-He was also a party to Bitcoin Manipulation Abatement LLC v.
-Ripple Labs Inc., which was administratively closed with reference to case 18-6753 previously mentioned.
+The whitewashing of unflattering details from Garlinghouse's Wikipedia page was a subject of discussion by Financial Times in August 2020.

 On December 23, 2020, the U.S. Securities and Exchange Commission (SEC) issued a complaint alleging that Garlinghouse, Ripple Labs and Ripple Chairman Chris Larsen had committed multiple breaches of securities laws.

-He uses bots and account hacking to promote his events in Twitter.
+While the case was pending, Garlinghouse criticized the SEC's lack of clarity on the status of Ripple's products, referring to SEC chairman Gary Gensler as an autocrat and tweeting, that "without clear jurisdiction, ambiguity masquerades as power".
+In July 2023, presiding judge Analisa Torres of the United States District Court for the Southern District of New York, held that the company's crypto token offering was "not a security", enabling the token to be relisted on exchanges.
+In November 2023, the SEC dropped all claims against Garlinghouse and Larsen.
+As a result of these, and other regulatory efforts by the SEC, cryptocurrency regulation became a wedge issue in the 2024 presidential election.
+This lead Garlinghouse and others to believe that the federal government's War on Crypto indirectly helped Trump become re-elected.